 From I-496 (South): Take the Pennsylvania Rd.
 Exit.
 Turn North (right) onto Pennsylvania.
 Turn West (left) onto Grand River Ave.
 Follow Grand River to the Turner & Grand River intersection.

 From the North: Take Cedar St. South.
 Turn West (right) onto Grand River Ave.
 Follow Grand River to the Turner & Grand River intersection.

 Where should I park?

-You can park anywhere on the streets of Old Town.
-Parking north on Turner St., north on Clinton and on Center St. has no time limit.
+You can park anywhere on the streets of Old Town as well as the Cesar Chavez Parking Lot, located on Grand River Ave and Turner.
+Parking north on Clinton and on Center St. has no time limit.
 You can also park in the neighborhood just west of Old Town, or park downtown and follow the River Trail north about ½ mile.
-Handicap parking is available at the festival site.
+Handicap parking is available in the parking lot.